yeetpay/mauth/README.md

 # mauth
-Message Auth is a password less authentication and service
+Message Auth is a password less authentication library and service